dotnet/roslyn-analyzers/Porting FxCop Rules to Roslyn.md

 ## What to port?

 Aside from the factoring, the .csv file also has some information about telemetry that has been reported through VS about the number of violations and suppressions for many of the rules.
-We used that as one data point in identifying whether a rule is high value.
-Of course some of those numbers could have been reported long ago and so a subjective evaluation of the usefulness of a rule was needed.
+We used that as one data point in identifying whether a rule was high value.
+Of course some of those numbers might have been reported long ago, so a subjective evaluation of the usefulness of a rule was needed.
 We have populated the "Port?" column of the spreadsheet with our decisions.
 (NOTE: To see that column, you'll need to scroll to the bottom of the page and scroll horizontally.)

 ## Feedback